-At age 15, I left my parent’s nest to study in Seoul.
-South Korea, the most rapidly developed country in modern history, has been never the same as yesterday.
+At age 15, I left my parents’ nest to study in Seoul.
+South Korea, the most rapidly developed country in modern history, has never been the same as yesterday.
 Its capital, Seoul, hosts the central government that has tenaciously led the Miracle on the Han River, the skyscrapers of multinational corporations, cutting-edge tech startups, and hundreds of embassies and consulates that endorse one of the most powerful passports in the world.
-At its heart, the unique culture embraces 5,000 years of its stupendous history and the modern K-pop bit vibrates nonstop.
+At its heart, the unique culture embraces 5,000 years of its stupendous history and the modern K-pop beat vibrates nonstop.
 Koreans cultivated a 24-hour city with the lowest violent crime rate in the world, from a war-torn country, in less than 70 years.

-I just loved wandering the city.
+I just love wandering the city.
 Indeed, I came from, as the Koreans put, “the countryside.”
-As Seoul is surpassed by no other cities in Korea in almost any aspect, even those who’ve come from other metropolitans–like me–are often described as such, understandably, as a joke or self-deprecation.
+As Seoul is surpassed by no other cities in Korea in almost any aspect, even those who’ve come from other metropolises–like me–are often described as such, understandably, as a joke or self-deprecation.
 While running, I behold splendid, mile-wide bridges connecting the northern and southern parts of Seoul.
 Getting winded, I get lost in reflection.

-Staring up the sky with no stars but its hustling airspace, I feel the presence of the United States and China as they divide the peninsula.
+Staring up at the sky with no stars but its hustling airspace, I feel the presence of the United States and China as they divide the peninsula.
 At restaurants and shops, the neon signs display English.
 They confuse the elderly, who learned Chinese characters instead.
 In the Korean language, Chinese characters compose advanced vocabularies and lofty words.
-Some of them had come, since the industrialization of the country, from Japan, which once solely adopted the western civilization in the region.
+Some of them had come, since the industrialization of the country, from Japan, which once solely adopted the Western civilization in the region.
 After the war, the old generation had relentlessly learned, or, in actuality, copied, the Japanese products in order to localize them (called Import Substitution Industrialization).
 In that way, they managed to beef up the feeble economy, in desperate competition against their enemy–the communists in Pyongyang–while ensuring to loathe the “Japs” at the same time.

 Slowly, I started to distance myself from the bustling city, and, instead, to more focus on myself.
 It took some time as I was a little addicted to hedonistic parts of Seoul.
-I thought that the world is messed up with injustices and hypocrisy, but before that, my room was in disarray.
+I thought that the world was messed up with injustices and hypocrisy, but before that, my room was in disarray.
 So was my routine.
 I couldn’t remember the last time I could wake up without an annoying alarm or I could sleep in peace.
 I thought that I knew things but I happened to just have stepped into a new world.
 I started to actually use my library card on the campus and try to meditate and keep a journal at home.
 In tranquility, I could see a long journey to go.
 Around when I put almost everything on track, I received an admission from grad school.
 Leaving all the unforgettable moments behind, I moved on to an idyllic city, Daejeon.